Proposed Russian annexation of South Ossetia: Background

 South Ossetia is a small partially recognized and Russian-occupied breakaway state in the Caucasus region with about 40,000 to 60,000 inhabitants, whose population, after the ethnic cleansing of Georgians, consists predominantly of Ossetians.
-This ethnic group also inhabits North Ossetia, which currently is a province of Russia.
+This ethnic group also inhabits North Ossetia, which currently is a republic of Russia.
 South Ossetia split off from Georgia following the dissolution of the Soviet Union, which marked the start of the Georgian–Ossetian conflict and the Abkhaz–Georgian conflict as well.
 Their initial phases, the 1991–1992 South Ossetia War and the 1992–1993 Abkhazia War, made Abkhazia and South Ossetia Russia-backed de facto independent countries although internationally recognized as part of Georgia.
 Nevertheless, in 2008, the Russo-Georgian War broke out.
 Russia aided Abkhazia and South Ossetia against Georgia and recognized their independence.
 Ever since, both states have been heavily dependent on Russia.
 However, in contrast to Abkhazia, which has sought closer relations with the rest of the world, South Ossetia has remained more isolated, focusing mainly on its relationship with Russia.
 This was referred to as "Ossetianization" in 2019 by the British journalist and writer Thomas de Waal.